Check this out:

 Junction City Pond, EE Wilson Pond, Freeway lakes, Timber Linn Lake, Roaring River Pond, Waverly Lake, Walter Wirth Lake, Walling Pond, and St. Louis Ponds #1, #3, #6: Trout stocking will continue through mid-May or early June, depending on the water body and water conditions.
 The locations of and directions to many of these lakes are listed on the trout stocking schedule on the ODFW website.

-For more information about fishing opportunities in the Willamette Zone, contact the nearest ODFW office:
+For more information about fishing opportunities in the Southwest Zone, contact the nearest ODFW office:

 North Willamette Watershed District Office